DS-RF/Yambo_examples/README.md

 > sbatch job_QE

 After the calculation it is necessary to convert QE files to Yambo format.
-The detailed notes are here.
+The detailed notes are [here](https://github.com/Dmitry-Skachkov/Yambo_examples/blob/main/Example_1/YAMBO_Tutorial-2_File_Conversion_from_QE_to_YAMBO.pdf).

+> cd d.save
+> p2y

+Check the conversion:

+> yambo